 - Soil Type: Loamy, sandy soil

-- When it's in Trouble: Pale-green or yellow leaves can signal a lack of nutrients
+- Signs of a Problem: Pale-green or yellow leaves can signal a lack of nutrients

-- When it's Thriving: Produces bright-green foliage and clusters of white blossoms that eventually turn into plump, juicy fruit
+- Signs of a Healthy Plant: Produces bright-green foliage and clusters of white blossoms that eventually turn into plump, juicy fruit

 When choosing a sapling to bring home from the nursery, pick one that doesn't show any signs of disease.
 You should also check under the leaves for pests.
 Starting off with a healthy plant increases your chances of success.

 You'll typically need two saplings to ensure blossoms get pollinated.
-They should also be different pear varieties.
+They should also be different pear cultivars.
 The majority of pear cultivars don't self-pollinate.
 That said, if someone nearby has a pear tree, you might be able to get away with planting a single tree.
-If you absolutely don't want to plant two trees, you can purchase grafted rootstock or a multipear variety to ensure cross-pollination.
+If you absolutely don't want to plant two trees, you can purchase grafted rootstock or a multipear cultivar to ensure cross-pollination.

-Ask the seller about the age of the sapling.
-Avoid choosing large trees.
+Ask the seller about the age of the sapling, and avoid choosing large trees.
 They may be older, but the stress of being dug up can diminish overall quality.
 You should know that it can take pear trees a while to set and bear fruit — three to 10 years depending on the cultivar.
 Some cultivars will produce fruit early but won't put out a full crop of fruit until they're at least 5 to 7 years old.

 In What Zone Do Pears Grow Best?

-Pear trees are best suited for USDA plant hardiness zones 3 to 10.
+Pear trees are best suited for USDA plant hardiness zones 3 through 8, although some cultivars prosper in zones 9 and 10.
 In humid climates, planting pears trees where they'll get plenty of morning sun can help prevent disease.
 The early sun exposure helps dry off leaves that become wet from condensation.

-While some varieties are adapted to warmer climates, most pear cultivars need at least a brief chill period in order to produce a crop of fruit.
+While some cultivars are adapted to warmer climates, most pear cultivars need at least a brief chill period in order to produce a crop of fruit.

 When Should You Plant Pears?